irwin-xyz/nate-irwin-xyz/music/index.md

 # Music

 In November 2015, I started creating monthly playlists to track songs that "hit a nerve" with me during each month.
-Some months I don't listen to much music, while others are chock full of discovery.
+Some months I don't listen to much music.
+Others are chock full of discovery.

 Click through each playlist's name to listen to it on Spotify.